 State-financed Chinese dumping undermines Europe’s trade defence and seriously harms its ability to protect jobs, innovative businesses, and entire industrial value chains.

-For this reason, we applaud the Commission for imposing definitive anti-dumping rules on Chinese aluminium extrusions and proposing to regulate the import of products with foreign subsidies.
+For this reason, we applaud the Commission for imposing definitive anti-dumping rules on Chinese aluminium extrusions and flat rolled products.

 The existing World Trade Organisation (WTO) rules are inadequate to remedy the scale and scope of state intervention in the global aluminium market.
 Most WTO rules date back to 1995, when the organisation was established, and before China was the dominant player it is now.
 The rules should be redesigned to address global market distortions resulting from subsidies.
 The WTO should also provide tools to assess the impact of government support throughout the whole value chain and better account for the influence of state actors, given the dual role of some State-Owned Enterprises as both recipients and providers of support.